Posterior Conformal Prediction: Introduction

 \Cref{fig:wscr1} shows that all conformal prediction methods achieve a marginal coverage rate close to the target rate of 0.9.
 Split conformal prediction (SCP) \citep{vovk2005algorithmic} has a worst-slice conditional coverage rate of around 0.8 (\Cref{fig:wscr2}).
 More advanced methods, including SCP+conditional calibration (CC) \citep{gibbs2023conformal}, randomly-localized conformal prediction (RLCP) \citep{hore2023conformal}, and our proposed method, \emph{posterior conformal prediction} (PCP), achieve a worst-slice conditional coverage rate close to 0.9.
 Among these advanced methods, only PCP can maintain an interval length comparable to that of SCP, as shown in \Cref{fig:wscr3}.
+This improvement stems from the mixture modelling step in PCP, which identifies clusters (i.e., subpopulations) where the random forest model performs unevenly, and adjusts the interval length accordingly to ensure valid coverage in those regions.
 Code for implementing PCP and reproducing the experiments and figures in our article is available at \href{https://github.com/yaozhang24/pcp}{https://github.com/yaozhang24/pcp}.

-The key difference between PCP and existing baselines is that PCP adapts its coverage guarantee to the residuals, i.e.~the absolute differences between the observed crime rates and the corresponding predictions.
-PCP models the residuals to pinpoint regions where the random forest performs poorly, and then widens the interval until the desired coverage guarantee is achieved in those regions.
-By doing so, PCP balances the trade-off between conditional coverage and interval length.
-We next formalize the guarantees of conformal prediction and summarize our key idea.